 - Going through a “ritual” that will lead to the actual addicting activity (booting up a computer before a gaming session, preparing food to eat, contacting possible sex partners, setting up drug paraphernalia before the actual consumption of the substance, etc.).

-- Experiencing the sensation one feels after indulging in the addicting activity (the “high” one gets from drugs, the feeling of being full after a meal, even living out destructive behaviour after a one night stand or taking drugs, etc.).
+- Experiencing the sensation one feels after indulging in the addicting activity (the “high” one gets from drugs, the feeling of being full after a meal, even living out destructive behavior after a one night stand or taking drugs, etc.).

 To place process addiction in an even more focused perspective, here are some specific addiction symptoms that relate to behavioral addiction triggers: